Applying deep reinforcement learning to active flow control in turbulent conditions: Methodology

 \subsection{Flow solver}

-In the prior study by \citet{rabault2019artificial}, the solver used failed at Reynolds numbers larger than roughly 500.
-Here, by contrast, we turn to the lattice Boltzmann method (LBM) to simulate the flow.

-In the present code, we use a regular, uniform mesh discretization over the whole domain.
-The boundary conditions (BCs) are similar to Ref. \citep{rabault2019artificial}, i.e., the inlet has a constant parabolic velocity profile and the outlet follows a zero pressure condition.
+In prior studies by \citet{rabault2019artificial} and \citet{tang2020robust}, the flow solver used failed at Reynolds numbers roughly larger than 500.
+To overcome this, here we adopt a well established lattice-Boltzmann-method (LBM) code for flow simulation.
+In this code, we use a uniform Cartesian mesh in the entire computational domain.
+The boundary conditions (BCs) are similar to those in \citet{rabault2019artificial}: a constant parabolic velocity profile is applied at the inlet and a zero pressure condition is applied at the outlet.
 Both BCs are implemented using the non-equilibrium extrapolation scheme \citep{zhao2002non}.
-The half-way bounce-back scheme \citep{he1997analytic} is used to satisfy no-penetration and no-slip BCs at the top and bottom walls.
-When considering the cylinder surface with jets, we apply the double linear interpolation method for curved boundary treatment \citep{yu2003viscous}, and the corrected momentum exchange method to evaluate the drag and lift forces acting on the cylinder \citep{chen2013momentum}.
+The half-way bounce-back scheme \citep{he1997analytic} is used to satisfy no-penetration and no-slip BC at the top and bottom walls.
+As for the cylinder with jets, we apply the double linear interpolation method for curved boundary treatment \citep{yu2003viscous}, and the corrected momentum exchange method for hydrodynamic force calculation \citep{chen2013momentum}.

-In machine learning-based AFC, it is essential to reduce the time taken by the solver to perform each training simulation, as many such simulations may be needed to find an efficient strategy.
-Thus, instead of applying the LBM solver in a direct numerical simulation (DNS) manner during training, we resort to a large eddy simulation (LES) approach when simulating flows at $Re = 1000$, following the Vreman model \citep{vreman2004eddy}.
-In this case, in addition to the fluid molecular viscosity, the total viscosity involves an eddy viscosity.
-The eddy viscosity is derived from the local velocity derivatives tensor, and models subgrid scale dissipation.
-The velocity derivatives are calculated using a second-order finite difference scheme.
-The Vreman model used here has been implemented and validated in previous works \citep{ren2018lattice,ren2018gpu}.
+In ML-based AFC, it is vital to reduce the time taken by the flow solver to perform each training simulation, as many such simulations are required to find an effective control strategy.
+Thus, instead of conducting accurate but time-consuming direct numerical simulations (DNS) for the training, we resort to large eddy simulations (LES) when simulating flows at $Re = 1000$.
+In LES, fluid viscosity involves both molecular viscosity and eddy viscosity, the latter modeling subgrid-scale dissipation and being derived from a local velocity derivative tensor.
+In this study the Vreman model \citep{vreman2004eddy} is implemented to realize LES, where velocity derivatives are calculated using a second-order finite difference scheme.
+This model has been successfully implemented in our previous works \citep{ren2018lattice,ren2018gpu}.

-In order to validate these numerical methods in the current setup, we conduct six test configuration simulations for which the results are summarized in table \ref{tab:meshconvergence}.
-For configurations at $Re = 100$, even the coarsest mesh (Configuration III) generates $\overline{C_D}$ values comparable to what is obtained with finer mesh resolution (Configurations I and II).
-For the configurations at $Re = 1000$, LES with the coarsest mesh resolution (Configuration VI) shows good numerical stability and holds relative errors of $5\%$ and $7\%$ (in terms of $\overline{C_D}$ and $\overline{|C_L|}$, respectively), compared with a highly-resolved DNS (Configuration IV).
-More importantly, Configuration VI only takes approximately $8\%$ of the time of Configuration IV, offering better balance between numerical accuracy and speed at training time.